pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 ### Configure Permissions for IAM User
-Add an "inline policy" to the new user and use the Policy Generator, using the "AWS Identity And Access Management" service and allow GetUser permission

-* Review new policy json added to AWSStudyGroupUser user
+Add the IAM GetUser permission to the new User by adding an "inline policy" and Policy Generator Review the new policy json added to AWSStudyGroupUser user.

 * Run: aws iam get-user
 	* Should receive success, although it might take a minute or two before it's updated.

 ### Create multiple AWS Profiles
 Create another account AWSStudyGroupUser2, however, use "aws configure --profile profile2"

 * Run: aws configure --profile profile2
 * Review ~/.aws/ files

 ### AWS CLI Options
+Play around with the --profile and --output switches on the CLI.

 * --profile [name] - switch allows you to run any cli command with different profiles
 * --output text/json/table - switch allows you to control the output format